-In 2017 the British Fashion Council has been focusing on its Positive Fashion initiative, a platform designed to celebrate industry best practice and encourage future business decisions to create positive change.
+In 2018 the British Fashion Council continues to focus on its Positive Fashion initiative, a platform designed to celebrate industry best practice and encourage future business decisions to create positive change.

-Using the Positive Fashion logo, we celebrate the designers who are adhering to Positive Fashion principles within their businesses and in turn promoting and contributing to positive change within our industry.
-We encourage the whole fashion industry to promote the good news stories and come together with one voice #PositiveFashion.
+The British Fashion Council Positive Fashion logo celebrates the designers who are adhering to Positive Fashion principles within their businesses and in turn promoting and contributing to positive change within our industry.
+We encourage the whole fashion industry to promote the good news stories and come together with one voice.

 MODEL HEALTH & DIVERSITY